frumania/aws-alexa-hana-playground/README.md

 It is currently divided into three parts

 0. **Getting Started**: Prepares dev environment and introduces the hello world template including testing
-1. **Run SAP HANA Quick Start**: Example on how to trigger AWS Cloud Formation scripts from Alexa, in particular triggering the AWS Quick Start for SAP HANA, deploying a new SAP HANA sandbox on demand.
+1. **Run SAP HANA Quick Start**: Example on how to trigger AWS Cloud Formation scripts from Alexa, in particular triggering the AWS Quick Start for SAP HANA, deploying a new SAP HANA sandbox on demand
-2. **Fetch Data from SAP HANA**: Example on how to fetch data from an existing SAP HANA database.
+2. **Fetch Data from SAP HANA**: Example on how to fetch data from an existing SAP HANA database
 3. **Bonus**: Advanced tasks e.g. X-Ray :)

 Tested in region **eu-west-1 (Ireland)**